instafiore/ModelCheckerWithAggregates/README.md

 # ModelCheckerWithAggregates

-A novel propagator for unfounded sets for non-HFC components supporting recursive aggregates.
+We propose a novel propagator for computing unfounded sets in non-head-cycle-free (non-HCF) components, with extended support for recursive aggregates

 ## Install